 by John Hollister

-There’s a special place in the Palestinian zone of Bethlehem that’s a conceptual artwork of an anonymous, British street artist named Banksy.
-The Walled Off Hotel is its name which is a play on words meant to imply the elegance of the Waldorf Astoria in New York City.
-However, instead of facing Park Avenue, it claims the worst view on Earth that of the graffiti-laden, separation-wall courtesy of the Israeli government.
-This hideous divider essentially turns the Palestinians into prisoners in their own land.
+There is a very special place in the Palestinian zone of Bethlehem.
+The Walled Off Hotel is the ultimate conceptual artwork by BANKSY, a renowned, anonymous, British street artist.
+The Walled Off is a play on words meant to imply the elegance of the Waldorf Astoria in New York City.
+However, instead of facing Park Avenue, it claims the worst view on Earth, that of the graffiti-laden, separation-wall courtesy of the Israeli government.
+This hideous barrier essentially turns the Palestinians into prisoners in their own country.

 Upon arrival, you’re greeted by a chimpanzee bellman grasping a valise with clothes spilling onto the sidewalk.
-This comical sculpture is an artwork in the same humorous spirit that comprises the whole property.
-A real doorman then guides you into a lobby that bears an unmistakable resemblance to a formal English gentleman’s club filled with priceless Banksy artworks.
+This comical sculpture is an artwork in the same tragicomedic spirit that comprises the whole property.
+A real doorman in a top hat then guides you into a lobby that bears an unmistakable resemblance to a formal English gentleman’s club filled with priceless Banksy artworks.
 There’s a baby grand piano that plays live performances remotely from all over the world as you enjoy high tea or cocktails.
-The Walled Off is a work of art for those who wish to experience more than just a good nights sleep.
+The Walled Off is a place for those who wish to experience more than just a good nights sleep.

-My tour guide, Marwan, led me on a journey of discovery that filled me with laughter, shock, and dismay.
-It began rather innocently walking the wall and viewing the copious street art that adorns it.
-Some were politically tragic and others downright hilarious.
+My tour guide, Marwan, led me on a journey of discovery that amused, shocked, and dismayed.
+It began rather innocently walking the wall and enjoying the copious street art that adorns it.
+Some were political, some tragic, and others downright hilarious.
 One depicted a huge Donald Trump hugging and kissing a guard tower.
-Banksy’s newest work can be found high upon the only section of the wall through which you can see any daylight.
+Banksy’s latest work can be found high upon the only section of the wall through which you can see daylight.
 There he had strategically placed two angels with a crowbar trying to pry it apart at the gap.

 As we strolled past, the ground was littered with spent cartridges and rubber bullets.
 Being an American, I was disturbed by the fact that the cartridges were emblazoned with “MADE IN USA.”
-It turns out Israel earns a lot of money testing and selling our crowd-control products.
+It turns out Israel earns billions testing and selling our crowd-control products.
 Turning a corner, there was a graveyard, framed by that monstrosity of a wall.
 Marwan’s departed family members were buried here.
 The area was strewn with empty cans, plastic bottles, and miscellaneous trash that had been tossed down from the guard tower.
 A discarded, urine-filled two-liter bottle caught my eye.
-Marwan said this particular insult to injury was a regular practice perpetrated by the Israelis.
+Marwan said this particular insult to injury was a regular practice perpetrated by the Israeli soldiers.

-Leaving the graveyard, we passed countless shops that were closed because the wall had prevented the flow of commerce, and arrived at an archway supporting a giant metal key.
-Marwan explained that it was a profound symbol for the Palestinian people who were driven from their homes by Jewish settlers.
+Leaving the cemetery we passed countless shops that were closed because the wall had choked the flow of commerce, and arrived at an archway supporting a giant metal key.
+Marwan explained that it was a profound symbol for the Palestinian people who had been driven from their homes by Jewish settlers.
 When this happened, they would take their house keys with them as a promise that they would one day return.
 It turns out the key atop the archway leading to the refugee camp is the world’s heaviest.
-After the residents applied to the Guinness Book of Records, they were turned down because it was deemed too political for the publication.
+After the residents applied to the Guinness Book of Records, they were rejected because it was deemed too political for the publication.
 These poor Palestinians can’t ever seem to catch a break!
 A gift shop nearby, owned by a former engineer, now finds himself making a living off of jewelry fashioned from spent tear-gas canisters.

 Our last stop was the refugee camp, which is comprised of buildings with too many people living in cramped quarters featuring paper-thin walls.
 Muslim women being very modest can’t even comfortably have proper relations with their husbands under these conditions.
-The scene ironically harkens back to the days of the Warsaw Ghetto where the Jews were once sequestered and isolated by their oppressors.
+The scene ironically reminded me of the days of the Warsaw Ghetto where the Jews were once sequestered and isolated by their oppressors.